dwilliamsLab/dwilliams-lab-website/values/index.md

 - We advocate for promoting science through various platforms to share our findings with the broader community.

 #### Recognizing that science builds upon existing knowledge, we prioritize open access to our research, citation of previous discoveries, and transparency throughout the research process.
+{:.center}
 ---

 {% capture col1 %}
 #### What you can expect from Drake
-Drake's goal as a mentor is to serve as a guide and advocate that enables each trainee to achieve their individual goals and challenge each mentee to expand their own vision of success.
-In the lab, you can expect:
+Drake's goal as a mentor is to guide each trainee to achieve their goals and challenge each mentee to expand their own vision of success.
+As a member of the lab, you can expect:
 - Respect and compassion
 - Individualized mentoring and training plans
-- Open lines of communication
 - Hands on training in science, writing, and communication
 - Networking opportunities
+- Open lines of communication
 {% endcapture %}

 {% capture col2 %}